 But by the late 1950s and early 1960s, a cultural revolution was underway, led by activists, thinkers, and artists who sought to change, and even overturn, what was, in their eyes, a stifling social order ruled by conformity.
 The Vietnam War incited mass protests, the Civil Rights Movement sought equality for African Americans, and the women’s liberation movement gained momentum.

-Inspired by the Everyday
+Pop Art: Inspired by the Everyday

 Pop artists strove for straightforwardness in their work, using bold swaths of primary colors, often straight from the can or tube of paint.
-They adopted commercial methods like silkscreening, or produced multiples of works, downplaying the artist’s hand and subverting the idea of originality—in marked contrast with the highly expressive, large-scaled abstract works of the Abstract Expressionists, whose work had dominated postwar American art.
-Pop artists favored realism, everyday (and even mundane) imagery, and heavy doses of irony and wit.
+They adopted commercial advertising methods like silkscreening, or produced multiples, downplaying the artist’s hand and subverting the idea of originality and preciousness—in marked contrast to the highly expressive, large-scale abstract paintings of the Abstract Expressionists, whose work had dominated postwar American art.
+Pop artists favored realism, everyday (even mundane) imagery, and heavy doses of irony and wit.

 One of three base colors (blue, red, or yellow) that can be combined to make a range of colors.

 The method with which an artist, writer, performer, athlete, or other producer employs technical skills or materials to achieve a finished product or endeavor.